 - OEM Agreements (these last two almost always relate to the distribution of technology products).

-Pre-contractual documents, such as:
+Pre-contractual documents and other agreements, such as:

 - Non-disclosure agreements (also known as “NDA”s and “confidentiality agreements”)